 Lo Nuestro is a cute little place on the main road worth trying for tapas and cold drink.

-Situated on the main road, Calle Carretera Bubion.
-This restaurante was built in 1936 and has been run by the same family since then.
-With a delightful garden patio I enjoyed a typical Alpujarra dish of poor potatoes, eggs and black pudding.
+Right on the main road, Calle Carretera Bubion, el Teide was built in 1936.
+It´s been under the management of the same family since then.
+With a delightful garden patio at the back.
+I enjoyed a typical Alpujarra dish of poor potatoes, eggs and black pudding.

 Corral del Castaño